 Many doctors suggest that, if you’re around 40 years of age or more and considering acupuncture treatment, you begin by having a basic fertility workup.
 If you discover there is an issue that requires a traditional medical fix then the sooner that’s sorted out the more likely it is that you’ll eventually be able to get pregnant.
 On the other hand, women in their 30s may well choose to try acupuncture first, prior to invasive and expensive fertility treatments.
 A few months of acupuncture could even be sufficient to help you achieve a pregnancy on your own!

 When you do seek treatment, look for an experienced, licensed acupuncturist who has a background in treating infertility.
 For acupuncture to be effective it is typically performed on a regular basis over a period of many months.
 At the very least, your acupuncture treatment should begin three months prior to commencing IVF treatment.
-In order to reduce the risk of miscarriage, some women continue on with their acupuncture treatments through the first three months of their pregnancy.
+Some women continue on with their acupuncture treatments through the first three months of their pregnancy.
+This is help to reduce the risk of miscarriage.